-In this sectionStudy at the Ruskin Resources Professional Opportunities & Residencies Prizes and Awards Lecture Lists
+In this sectionStudy at the Ruskin Resources at the Ruskin Prizes and Awards Talks in Contemporary Art & Lecture Lists

 The School is located across two sites, 74 High Street in the historic city centre and at 128 Bullingdon Road in vibrant East Oxford.